 Information for Current Students

-Welcome to your go-to source for questions about “how to get it done” in the ESL/Bilingual endorsement or approval program at Dominican University.
+Welcome to your go-to source for questions about “how to get it done” in the Technology Specialist endorsement or certificate program at Dominican University.

 If you are a newly accepted and/or newly registered student, please be sure to also check out the Accepted Students page.
-If you can't find the information you're looking for here, please contact the Office of Graduate Admission or your academic advisor, Dr. Debra Vinci-Minogue, and we'll help point you in the right direction.
+If you can't find the information you're looking for here, please contact the Office of Graduate Admission or your academic advisor, Anita Miller, and we'll help point you in the right direction.
 In general, the most current sources of information and forms are online.
 Here is an inventory of resources and information that you may find helpful.

 - A guide to using Canvas

 - Dominican student email

 Examples of the kinds of things found on the MyDU intranet: